Resides in: Washburn, Wisconsin

 Hobbies: Backpacking, skiing, sailing, paddling, gardening, traveling and all things outdoors.

-Animal: Otter – I aspire to find the fun in everything.
+Animal I most identify with: Otter – I aspire to find the fun in everything.

 Resides in: Minneapolis, Minnesota